Position

 How much does a Incident Commander make?

 An Incident Commander plays a crucial role in managing emergency situations.
-This job often involves coordinating response efforts and ensuring safety.
-The average yearly salary for an Incident Commander is around $103,667.
-This figure can vary based on experience, location, and the specific industry.
+This job often requires a lot of experience and responsibility.
+The average yearly salary for an Incident Commander is around $106,610.
+This salary can change based on experience, location, and the type of organization.

 View Incident Commander jobs nearby